mzhekova97/guidelines/docs/clickup/README.md

 > [!INFO] Note that while useful, these naming conventions are not so important for cards in the backlog.

-# Flow
+# Workflows

-The only allowed flows are:
+The only allowed workflows are:

 1. Backlog -> To do -> In progress -> Waiting for review -> Complete
 2. Backlog -> To do -> In progress -> Blocked -> Backlog